Purpose and Pleasure

 BY: T. Franklin Murphy | July 14, 2020

 We travel through life, sometimes towards meaningful destinations, other times aimlessly wandering.
-We need both purpose and pleasure for psychological wellness.
+We need both purpose and pleasure on our life's journey.

 People approach life differently.
 There’s no perfect allotment of structure and flexibility.
 We bounce between chaos and structure, openness and protectedness.
 Many tackle life with intensity.
 Goal driven.
 Success oriented.
 They have the get-to-the-destination attitude.
 The exclusive focus on the destination allows little time for rejuvenating digressions.
 Hard-driving individuals power to the top without diddle-daddling along the way.

 There’s no perfect allotment of structure and flexibility.
-We bounce between chaos and structure, openness and protectedness.
+We bounce between chaos and rigidity, openness and protectedness.

 Others live on the edge of chaos.
 They have little motivation to arrive at a distant destination.
 They aimlessly wander.
 Structure free explorations is pleasure focused, providing momentary escapes, and surprise discoveries.